A Girl Walks Home Alone at Night: Themes

 Director Ana Lily Amirpour, regarding the mythology of the vampire, has stated that: "A vampire is so many things: serial killer, a romantic, a historian, a drug addict – they're sort of all these things in one."
 The film examines these facets of a vampire as described by Amirpour in a variety of ways.

-The film's protagonist, The Girl, is a sort-of antihero vigilante with a taste for bad men.
+The film's protagonist, The Girl, can be seen as an antihero vigilante with a taste for bad men.
 As a vampire, she is able to roam the streets at night without being concerned for her safety, subverting the implications of the film's title.
-She is the perpetrator, not the victim, and possesses agency and power that would not be typically reserved for her in an environment such as Bad City.
-In this way, the film has feminist leanings.
+She is the perpetrator and possesses agency and power atypical of a young woman, especially in a crime-ridden urban setting such as Bad City.
+In this sense, the film has feminist leanings.

 Rockabilly, a gender-bending, minor background character who exists on the fringe of Bad City throughout the duration of the movie, acts as a silent observer to the events around them.
 Director Amirpour states, "If there's one political thing [in the film], it's not the chador, it's Rockabilly, because it's not okay to be gay in Iran."